-I have been a professional graphic designer for more than 20 years.
-15 of which have been as founder and creative director of Tomko Design.
+I have been a professional graphic designer for 24 years.
+18 of which have been as founder and creative director of Tomko Design.

 LOGOS, NAMING, BRAND DEVELOPMENT, LETTERHEAD, BROCHURES, ANNUAL REPORTS, ADS, POSTERS, PACKAGING, TRADESHOW MATERIALS, INTERACTIVE, WEBSITES, SIGNAGE, WAY-FINDING, WEARABLES, EDITORIAL. . .